 - Superior writing and editing skills (samples required), with an

-emphasis on digital content including web, social media, and
+emphasis on writing for web, social media, and video.

 - Excellent initiative and follow-through supported by a highly

 careful proofing and editing, etc.)

 - Experience with web publishing and content management tools and

 the ability to adapt quickly to new technologies and

 - A deep understanding of content strategy and a

 - Strong understanding of SEO, UI, UX and accessibility best

 - Familiarity with analytics tools and technologies for tracking,